 Investment earnings - This category includes earnings on the Debt Service Funds for the Prior Bonds and the Parity Bonds, the Section 10 Reserve Fund, the Debt Service Reserve Fund, the Capital Improvement Reserves for both System and Campus Projects and the Multi-purpose Reserve Fund, as well as the operating reserves held by the State Universities.
 Year-to-year changes are a function of the amounts in these funds and the effective interest rates.
 The Authority has certain long-term investment agreements providing for a guaranteed rate of return to the Authority for several Debt Service Funds and Debt Service Reserve Funds.
 In November, 2008, the Authority terminated seven such agreements with Lehman Brothers Special Financing Inc. ("LBSF") upon the bankruptcy filing of LBSF's corporate parent.
-None of the corpus of the pertinent investments was lost, and the Authority has provided for expected reduced earnings to be received in the future as a result of the termination of the guaranteed-rate investment agreements for investment of the proceeds of the Series 2012C Bonds and expects to direct the Trustee to invest such proceeds directly in appropriate Investment Obligations.
+None of the corpus of the pertinent investments was lost, and the Authority has provided for expected reduced earnings to be received in the future as a result of the termination of the guaranteed-rate investment agreements.
+On April 30, 2013, the Authority and LBSF entered into a settlement agreement stipulating an agreed-upon amount for the Authority's claim in the bankruptcy case.
+Because of current market conditions, the Authority is unlikely to be able to secure long-term guaranteed-rate investment agreements for investment of the proceeds of the Series 2014A Bonds and expects to direct the Trustee to invest such proceeds directly in appropriate Investment Obligations.

-HUD grant for debt service - The Authority receives an annual grant from the United States Department of Housing and Urban Development to defray the cost of debt service on the Prior Bonds, thus helping to improve the quality of the Authority's facilities while managing rent increases.
-This grant will expire at the end of fiscal year 2013.
+HUD grant for debt service - For many years, the Authority received an annual grant from the U. S. Department of Housing and Urban Development to defray the cost of debt service on the Prior Bonds, thus helping to improve the quality of the Authority's facilities while managing rent increases.
+This grant expired at the end of fiscal year 2013.